 But they don’t want the debits, see: “I want the paycheck; I don’t want to have to write a check, though.”
 And that is a kind of — in the piece, I think I talk about it as à la carte patriotism.
 It’s like sometimes-friendship: I’m there when I can get some, but when it gets tough, man, I’m out.
 “I wasn’t there.
 I had nothing to do with that.”

 But it’s like, either you’re in or you’re out.
-Either you’re part of it, or you’re not.
+Either you’re part of it or you’re not.
 I was not alive during the Korean War.
 I had nothing to do with it.
-But my taxes go to pay pensions for folks, to this day.
+But my taxes go to pay pensions for folks to this day.
 It would not have been my choice to invade Iraq, but my tax dollars went to it.
 That’s the way a state works.
-And so I think what people want is, they want to be a part of the state as long as it gives them something that they like.
+So I think what people want is they want to be a part of the state as long as it gives them something that they like.

 Mr. Coates: No, I think that’s pretty good.